All about Masala Bonds

 Any investor from a Financial Task Force (FATF) compliant jurisdiction whose securities market regulator is a signatory to the International Organization of Securities Commission’s (IOSCO’s) or has an MOU signed with SEBI.

-What can the role of Indian banks for issuance of Masala Bonds?
+What can the role of Indian banks in the issuance of Masala Bonds?

 Indian banks, subject to applicable prudential norms, can act as an arranger, underwriter, market makers and traders.
 If Indian banks are underwriting an issue then their holding should not be more than 5% of the issue size after 6 months of the issuance.